 Because this SPD is a legal document, we want to give you information about the document that will help you understand it.
 Certain capitalized words have special meanings.
 We have defined these words in (Section 11: Glossary of Defined Terms).
-You can refer to (Section 11: Glossary of Defined Terms) as you read this document to have a clearer understanding of your SPD.
+You can refer to Section 11 as you read this document to have a clearer understanding of your SPD.